ec-jrc/lisflood-lisvap/3_2_LISVAP_settingsfile/index.md

 ## LISVAP input options

 LISVAP has several options, which can be set in the settings file’s ‘lfoptions’ element.
 Most options in LISVAP are related to the input data used.
 Since different providers of meteorological data often provide slightly different variables, LISVAP has been designed to offer some flexibility in this respect.

-Table 5.1 below lists all currently implemented input options and their respective defaults.
-These options all act as switches (1= on,  0=off).
+Table below lists all currently implemented input options and their respective defaults.
-Note that each option generally requires additional items in the settings file.
-For instance, using the dew point temperature option requires that the corresponding map stack is defined in the settings file.
-The template settings file that is provided with LISVAP always contains file definitions for all implemented options.

  **Table:** *LISVAP input options.*